 The Pay For ED Student Loan Repayer can easily make this comparison for couples wanting a quick review of their tax filing options.
 The software does the two tax calculations so that you can determine whether it is financially better to get the tax benefit of filing jointly or filing separately.
 It helps the borrower understand how their student loans and taxes are interrelated.

 We recommend that you have your taxes reviewed by a tax professional to determine the different tax consequences of filing your taxes.
 The newly married couple needs to compare the income tax versus the various loan repayment options.
 The selected tax filing decision may cause a higher income tax but could result in a lower monthly loan repayment amount.
 In most cases, the tax advisor will not see the loan repayment savings since their focus usually is on lowering your tax bill.
 You may need to make that comparison on your own before you finalize your taxes.
 In most cases, this will need to be done annually as your financial life will change.

 It is essential that the borrower understands the specific IDR plan that they are enrolled in.
 The newer REPAYE does not allow married couples to file their taxes separately to qualify for a lower payment.

 Consequences of Not Submitting an Update for Recertification

 There are consequences to the borrower if they do not recertify their IDR Plan renewal application.
 It turns into a costly mistake for the borrower because when the IDR plan is not updated, the monthly payment converts to the ten-year standard repayment plan.
 This amount could be considerably higher than the IDR monthly amount and will increase the monthly amount for the borrower.
 Also, any outstanding accrued interest will then be added to the principal balance.
-You do not want this to happen and is another reason why borrowers need to be organized.
+You do not want this to happen and this is another reason why borrowers need to be organized.